• Etusivu / Frontpage

 Agte, Patrick, Michael Wittmann and the Waffen SS Tiger Commanders of the Leibstandarte in World War II

-(Mechanicsburg: Stackpole, 2006, first published by J. J. Fedorowicz, Winnipeg 1996).
+Volume Two (Mechanicsburg: Stackpole, 2006, first published by J. J. Fedorowicz, Winnipeg 1996).

 Baxter, Brian S., Breakdown.
 A History of Recovery Vehicles in the British Army (London: Her Majesty’s